Military Engineering-Technical University: History

-There were destructive consequences of some degradation for the pedagogical and scientific forces of Saint Petersburg High School of Military Engineers, but it was successfully corrected only due to the donor help of Petersburg Polytechnical Institute.
-Nikolaevsky Engineering Academy was formally and legally reborn in 1939 as the Higher Naval Engineering Construction School on the base of the Leningrad Industrial Construction Engineers Institute (separate part of Saint Petersburg Polytechnical University), and enlarged with the Sea Engineering Faculty of the Moscow Military Academy.
+The pedagogical and scientific decline at the Saint Petersburg High School of Military Engineers had destructive consequences, but this was successfully corrected through the assistance of the Petersburg Polytechnical Institute.
+Nikolaevsky Engineering Academy was formally and legally reborn in 1939 as the Higher Naval Engineering Construction School on the base of the Leningrad Industrial Construction Engineers Institute (separate part of Saint Petersburg Polytechnical University), and expanded to include the Sea Engineering Faculty of the Moscow Military Academy.
 Higher Naval Engineering Construction School was renamed the Higher Naval Engineering Technical School.
-Leonid Kantorovich became the professor of Military Engineering-Technical University, previously known as the Nikolaevsky Engineering Academy, when it was revived on the site of part of the Polytechnical Institute.
+Leonid Kantorovich became a professor at the Military Engineering-Technical University, previously known as the Nikolaevsky Engineering Academy, when it was revived on part of the site of the Polytechnical Institute.

-Also, the academician Boris Galerkin took a general's uniform in 1939, as the head of VITU's structural mechanics department became a lieutenant general.
+Academician Boris Galerkin donned a general's uniform in 1939, becoming a lieutenant general as the head of VITU's structural mechanics department.
 In September 1960, VITU university was called the Order of the Red Banner Higher Military Engineering School and became part of the construction troops.
 In 1974, the university was named after A.N.
 Komarovsky.
-In 1993, the university was reformed as the Military Engineering-Technical Institute, which received its present-day name in 1997, after as did merger the Pushkin Higher Military Engineering Construction School.
+In 1993, the university was reformed as the Military Engineering-Technical Institute, which received its present-day name in 1997 after merging with the Pushkin Higher Military Engineering Construction School.

 The Second World War

 Military Engineering-Technical University directly took part in World War II.
 The graduating students of the university fought heroically at all fronts of that war.
 They showed spiritual force and quality of engineering competence.
-The forts and numerous fortifications buildings was established by the graduating students of university, all of it played a vital part in defending (for example Brest Fortress).
-So unique Krasnaya Gorka fort was constructed by the graduating students of VITU at the beginning of the 20th century with the installation of 12-inch guns in concrete casemates.
+The forts and numerous fortification buildings were established by the university's graduates, all of which played a vital part in defense (for example, the Brest Fortress).
+The unique Krasnaya Gorka fort was constructed by VITU graduates at the beginning of the 20th century, featuring 12-inch guns installed in concrete casemates.
 The system of forts played a key part in the Siege of Leningrad.
-The VITU's graduating students by the commanders of Krasnaya Gorka fort did to finally stopped the offensive of fascists already in 1941.
+As commanders of the Krasnaya Gorka fort, VITU graduates successfully stopped the fascist offensive in 1941.
 During the Siege of Leningrad, Boris Galerkin was the head of the city engineering defence department experts group.
 Also, he joined the military engineering commission of the Academy of Sciences.
 Hard non-stop work was undermining his health.
 Not long after the Victory, in July 1945, Galerkin died.
 Leonid Kantorovich was the professor of the VITU of the Navy, and there he was in charge of safety on the Road of Life; for his feat and courage he was awarded the Order of the Patriotic War.